ole00/afterburner/README.md

   * the same way as on Linux: compile the source code
   * OR use pre-compiled afterburner binaries located in 'releases' directory
   * then run afterburner in terminal (use 'cmd' on WinXX) as described above
   * ensure your serial device name is passed via '-d' option.
 For example -d COM5 on WinXX

+- I have the older Afterburner PCB design, can I use the new PC software and Arduino sketch?
+  * Yes, both programs are compatible with the old Aftterburner boards (1.X and 2.X).

 - what are the .jed files and how to produce them